 MagnaVision has not yet begun to pay dividends.
-However, as we saw in Table 15-1, a cash dividend of \$0.442 per share is forecasted for 2010.
-The dividend is expected to grow by about 2.5% in 2011, and then at a constant 5% rate thereafter.
+However, as we saw in Table 13-1, a cash dividend of \$0.442 per share is forecasted for 2013.
+The dividend is expected to grow by about 2.5% in 2014 and at a constant 5% rate thereafter.
 MagnaVision's cost of equity is 14%.
-In this situation, we can apply the nonconstant dividend growth model as developed earlier in Chapter 8.
-Figure 15-3 shows that the value of MagnaVision's stock, based on this model, is \$3.70 per share, which is the same as the value found using the corporate valuation model except for a rounding difference.
+In this situation, we can apply the nonconstant dividend growth model as developed earlier in Chapter 7.
+Figure 13-5 shows that the value of Magna-Vision's stock, based on this model, is \$3.70 per share, which is the same (except for a rounding difference) as the value found using the corporate valuation model.